aakash-dhar/claude-skills/README.md

 > "Should we build auth or use Clerk?"                 → triggers /build-vs-buy
 > "Is this ticket bigger than it sounds?"              → triggers /scope-check
 > "We had a production outage, write a postmortem"     → triggers /incident-report
+> "What are the project risks?"                        → triggers /risk-register
+> "Scan our packages for vulnerabilities"              → triggers /vulnerability-report
 ```

 ---